 How to eat: Cut passion fruit into 2 parts and scoop the seeds and pulp with a spoon.
 You can add a bit of sweetener to reduce the tartness.

-Longan is a well-known tropical fruit and has many similarities with lychee and rambutan.
+It is also a well-known tropical fruit and has many similarities with lychee and rambutan.
 This excellent fruit originates in tropical Asian and Chinese regions.
 People often call it “dragon eyes” because it is similar to eyeballs.

 You’ll be attracted to the unique reddish-brown color shell when you observe it.
 And after removing its thin peel, you might fall in love with the whitish and translucent flesh that has a sweet and musky taste.